 - Define access rights to several files

-Let us begin the process of installation and configuration of Xrdp server on Ubuntu 20.
+Let us begin the process of installation and configuration of the Xrdp server on Ubuntu 20.

 Configure Xrdp Server